It’s time to work on your business.

 Ask for Referrals or Testimonials from Happy Customers

-Positive reviews from real people count for a lot.
+Positive reviews or testimonials from real people count for a lot.
 It’s a perfect way for potential clients to trust a business more after reading a positive review.

 Let customers see how good your product or service is by giving away free samples.
 If you’re a consultant, make up a nice certificate for one hour of your time for free.